Recipe of the Month Blog

 1 tsp organic coconut oil

 - Soften your dates in warm water.
 Drain the water and add them to a food processor.

 - Process them until they are paste-like.

-- Add vanilla, cinnamon, and coconut flour.
+- Add vanilla, cinnamon, and coconut flour, and canned pumpkin puree.

 - Pulse the mixture until it forms a sticky dough.
 (This is where it starts to get messy)